 Abstract

-Background: The satisfaction with life and, in particular, treatment in Parkinson’s disease (PD) is currently understudied.
+Background: The patient perception of satisfaction with life and, in particular, treatment in Parkinson’s disease (PD) is currently understudied.

 Objective: To explore a new 7-item rating tool to assess satisfaction with life and treatment (SLTS-7) in PD.